Downtown Memphis offers plenty to see and do along the riverfront, with the Memphis Pyramid dominating the bevy of shoreline thrills

-That’s because this Bass Pro occupies the Memphis Pyramid, a monumental glass-and-steel eye-catcher that rests on the banks of the city’s most distinguishing natural feature—the Mississippi River.
+That’s because this Bass Pro Shop occupies the downtown Memphis Pyramid, a monumental glass-and-steel eye-catcher that rests on the banks of the city’s most distinguishing natural feature—the Mississippi River.
 One of the largest pyramids in the world, the 321-foot-high structure captures the spirit of the city’s Egyptian namesake.

-Built in 1991 as a sports and concert arena, the Pyramid hosted University of Memphis Tigers men’s basketball games, big-time boxing matches and famous musical acts.
+Built in 1991 as a sports and concert arena, the downtown Memphis Pyramid hosted University of Memphis Tigers men’s basketball games, big-time boxing matches and famous musical acts.
 The NBA’s Memphis Grizzlies played there from 2001-2004, but because the stadium didn’t meet league standards, they switched to the newly built FedEx Forum, as did the Tigers.

-Dining Delights and Sweeping Views
+Dining Delights and Sweeping Downtown Memphis Views

-Shopping and Sleeping in the Swamp
+Memphis Pyramid Shopping and Sleeping in the Swamp

 Navigating the boardwalks through the “swamp” in the retail area, shoppers look up at towering pines and moss-draped cypress trees fashioned from concrete.
 The mock wetland has ponds inhabited by live ducks, fish and alligators.

-Other Ways to Take in the Riverscape
+Other Ways to Take in the Downtown Memphis Riverscape

 From Beale Street Landing, for example, the Island Queen paddlewheeler departs for narrated 90-minute cruises filled with colorful tidbits about local history and river commerce.

 Your guide talks about the stones making up the levees, points out bridges and cargo-hauling barges, and reveals that the first Holiday Inn was built in Memphis in 1952.
 He also discusses the 1865 explosion of the steamboat Sultana, a disaster near Memphis that killed 1,800 men and ranks as the worst maritime accident in U.S. history.